 It follows that consumers arranging a cover note should make written notes of the cover note details provided by the insurer.
 You may need to rely on these notes in the event that you wish to claim on the cover note before the cover note is confirmed in writing by the insurer.

-The excess (or, as it is sometimes referred to, the “deductible”) is the contribution a policyholder is required to make towards the settlement or payment of any claim made under the insurance contract.
+The excess (sometimes referred to as the “deductible”) is the contribution a policyholder is required to make towards the settlement or payment of any claim made under the insurance contract.
 Some insurers allow consumers to choose the level of their excess where a higher excess results in a reduced premium.
-Never choose an excess beyond your means, even if it means paying a higher premium.
+Never choose an excess that you cannot afford, even if this means you pay a higher premium.